SecondServ/NY-Property-Data-Anomalies-Detection/README.md

 - Their data is relatively large and fairly messy.
 About a million property records with about 32 fields.
 Many records have missing fields.
 - One record for each property.
 Fields are things like address, owner, property characteristics, assessed tax values…
 - They want to build an algorithm that can look through their ~1 million property records to find potential tax fraud.
 - The kind of fraud they’re looking for is people underpaying tax by misrepresenting their property characteristics.

+Based on the problem description and given dataset, I decided to leverage **unsupervised machine learning algorithms** to solve this problem

 ### Solution Approach:
 1.**Create a data quality report:** A DQR is a preliminary quantitative analysis that explores and documents the basic characteristics of a data file.